 What are your tricks?

 We all have our own tricks for dealing with the heat.
-What are some of your methods for cooling your smartphone down when the world outside is burning up?
+What are some of your methods for keeping your smartphone cool, or cooling your smartphone down when the world outside is burning up?
 Let us know!

 Once you have these tips down pat, also consider keeping your phone clean and sanitized, which will further ensure it's longevity and increase your enjoyment with it.
 These tips apply to all the best Android phones from every brand as well as phones from other brands and with other operating systems, too.

 Get the hottest deals available in your inbox plus news, reviews, opinion, analysis and more from the Android Central team.